Cruise Ship Fire & Explosion Injury Lawyer

 A cruise ship can be held responsible for errors its crew causes.
 This means that kitchen fires started by negligence, accidents involving fuel or flammable materials, or serious electrical problems could all be the ship’s responsibility if someone on the ship’s crew caused the accident.
 Moreover, cruise ships are also responsible for providing safety and security on the ship, so if a fire or explosion was not properly contained or started because of negligent security, the ship could also be responsible.

-Damages for Fire and Explosion Accidents on a Cruise in Florida
+Damages for Fire and Explosion Accidents on a Cruise

 Our Miami cruise ship fire and explosion lawyers work to get victims compensation for the injuries they faced through lawsuits against the cruise line.
 The compensation you can claim will depend heavily on the specific injuries you faced and what effects those injuries had on your life.